 Table of Contents

-- To clear a single item in the address bar history, type or paste enough text for Firefox to show the item in the drop-down.
+- Type or paste enough text for Firefox to show the item in the drop-down.

-- Press the ↓ down arrow key or move the mouse, to highlight the browsing or Search history entry to delete.
+- Press the ↓ down arrow key to highlight the item.

-- To clear the highlighted item, hold down the Shift key and press Delete on your keyboard.
+- Hold down the Shift key and press Delete on your keyboard.

 - Click on the menu button to open the menu panel.
-Click the Library button on your toolbar.
-(If you don't see it, click the menu button, then click click the menu button.)
 Click and then click the bar at the bottom to open the Library window.

-- At the top right corner, type the name of the website you wish to forget in the Search History field, and press EnterReturn.
+- In the top right corner, type the name of the website you wish to forget in the Search History field, and press EnterReturn.

 - Right-clickHold down the control key while you click